Homemade Breath Dog Treat Recipe

-This easy Homemade Breath Dog Treat Recipe is the perfect breath saver treat to make if you have a dog.
+This easy Homemade Breath Dog Treat Recipe is the perfect breath-saving treat for dogs.
 We usually buy Bentley dog breath treats, but after Kylie read the ingredients, she opted to make them instead.
+And let’s face it: anything that freshens up doggy breath and bad breath is a total win, right?

-I have to give it to Kylie; she has taken the role of taking care of Bentley seriously and handled it well.
-I Love that she has been concerned with his food quality, just like the food in her diet.
-Plus by making the dog treats she is also learning how to do some cooking and baking.
+I have to give it to Kylie; she has taken her role in caring for Bentley seriously and handled it well.
+I love that she has been concerned with the quality of his food, just like the food in her diet.
+Plus, by making dog treats, she is also learning to cook.

 Homemade Breath Dog Treat Recipe Ingredients: